Whiteknight/ParserObjects/docs/v5/parsers_core.md

 );
 ```

+This type of parser is also referred to as "recursive ascent" because of how it parses a list of items and then starts combining them together from the right to the left.

 ### Pratt Parser

 The `Pratt` parser is an implementation of the Pratt parsing algorithm, which may be particularly helpful with parsing mathematical expressions.